 The first ever National Community Health Strategy (NCHS) (2021/22 – 2025/26) was recently launched by the Minister for Health, Dr Jane Ruth Aceng Ocero at Speke Resort, Munyonyo.

-Speaking at the launch event, Health Minister, Dr Jane Ruth Aceng said the strategy will be implemented by the Village Health Teams and Community Health Workers.
+Speaking at the launch event (February 2023), Health Minister, Dr Jane Ruth Aceng said the strategy will be implemented by the Village Health Teams and Community Health Workers.
 Dr Aceng reiterated the value of the strategy adding that empowered communities can improve their own health, promote development and advance economic growth.

 On his part, the chairman of the Country Coordinating Mechanism of the Global Fund in Uganda, Andrew Musoke, said The Global Fund has committed $3.4M to pilot the Community Health Workers programme in the Kyotera, Kazo, Maracha and Amudat districts.